 WDFW has not removed any wolves since the authorization.
 The lethal removal period is currently ongoing.
-Since the last weekly update on Aug.
-23, there has been one additional depredation investigated and confirmed in the Togo pack territory.
+No additional depredations have been confirmed in the Togo pack territory since Aug.
+11.

 On Aug.
 9, WDFW Director Kelly Susewind reauthorized the lethal removal of the two remaining wolves from the Togo pack in response to repeated depredation of cattle on grazing lands in the Kettle River range of Ferry County under the guidance of the state's Wolf Conservation and Management Plan and the lethal removal provisions of the department's wolf-livestock interaction protocol.
 This is the third time (Aug.
 20, 2018, Nov.
 7, 2018, and Aug.
 9, 2019) Director Susewind has authorized lethal removal in the Togo pack since a pattern of depredations started on November 2, 2017.
 The Department removed one wolf on Sept.
 2, 2018 under a previous authorization.

-The Department has confirmed seven wolf depredations by the Togo pack in the last 30 days, eight in the last 10 months, and 15 since Nov.
+The Department has confirmed six wolf depredations by the Togo pack in the last 30 days, seven in the last 10 months, and 14 since Nov.
 2017.
 During one of those depredations, a livestock producer shot a wolf during a caught-in-the-act scenario where the producer responded to a wolf depredating their livestock.
 Depredation activity and agency wolf removals are summarized in each monthly wolf update.

 2019 Togo pack updates